Writings about Music

 Nazir Ali Jairazbhoy and Tim Maher visiting an Indian village (photo © 1974 Tim Maher)

 For myself, Sandhi Prakash ragas are often the most abstract and fantastical sounding, further removed from Western music than any others.
 For this reason, I challenged myself in late 1997 and early 1998 to attempt compositions based upon two Sandi Prakash ragas, including ambitious durations of an hour each.
-Work on Lunar Mansions and Luminous Realms began at the home of Nazir Ali Jairazbhoy, having been invited to stay there and watch over his home – some referred to it as The House of Culture – while he was away for months in India.
+Work on Lunar Mansions and Luminous Realms began at the home of Nazir Ali Jairazbhoy and Amy Catlin, having been invited to stay there and watch over their home – some referred to it as The House of Culture – while they were away for months in India.

-After his passing, I wrote about my transformative time at Nazir’s home, indeed magical, this essay becoming one of the most widely read accounts of his remarkable life and work - Finding Nazir: the Precious Generosity of Nazir Ali Jairazbhoy.
+After his passing, I wrote about my transformative time at the Jairazbhoy-Catlin home, indeed magical, this essay becoming one of the most widely read accounts of Nazir's remarkable life and work - Finding Nazir: the Precious Generosity of Nazir Ali Jairazbhoy.

 - Michael Robinson, August 2017, Los Angeles